AkshatP27/Products_Store/README.md

 - Admin can create products
 - Product listing and details
 - Add to cart (structure ready)
-- State persists user session using localStorage
+- State persists user session using localStorage and Redux (with asyncCurrentUser)

 ---